pankajnelsontirkey/restapi-final-poc/README.md

 add .env file and add variables 'PORT' with your port & "DBA_DB_URI" with uri to your mongo server (local/cloud)

-run "npm run dev" to start server
+run "npm start" to start server